 - Making it all visible as soon as people landed on the main page.

 By trying to make the service simple and minimalistic we complicated user’s experiences.
-Getting rid of a few tiny details dissolved the whole sense of a queue and availability was lost, leading to a bunch of unanswered questions and reduced usage.
+Getting rid of a few tiny details dissolved the whole sense of a queue and availability was lost, leading to a bunch of unanswered questions

 But it’s not the end!
 We gained a great experience and are determined to make things better now, and more important, we know how.